UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 ### Status Report

-Call a status report packet on the sysAdmin port with metadata code: `sysAdminConstants::STATUS_REPORT`
+Call a status report packet on the sysAdmin port with action code: `sysAdminConstants::STATUS_REPORT`

 A status report packet is a packet that is sent to the sysAdmin port to check the status of the client.
 This works on every module.
 No payload is required, and the response will be a status report packet.

 #### Return:

-metadata code: `sysAdminConstants::STATUS_REPORT`
+action code: `sysAdminConstants::STATUS_REPORT`

 Payload [14 bytes]: